 Lead author: Christopher Cox; Contributors: Jason Ernest, <name>

-The forest serves to retain rainfall that falls on the land surface, where the tree root networks and the organic matter that forms part of the forest floor, together acts like a sponge that retains moisture, and releases the moisture in a controlled and steady manner into the sub-surface of the soil and rock, that emerges as mountain springs which flows into streams and rivers, eventually draining into the sea.
+The forest serves to retain rainfall that falls on the land surface, where the tree root networks and the organic matter that forms part of the forest floor, together acts like a sponge that retains moisture, and releases it in a controlled and steady manner into the sub-surface of the soil and rock, that emerges as mountain springs which flows into streams and rivers, eventually draining into the sea.

 As far back as the mid to late 1800s, with the destructive impacts of wanton forest clearing for agriculture, timber and fuelwood extraction becoming obvious, the colonial government at the time commissioned investigations into the state of the island’s forests to come up with recommendations for conservation.
 It was a great concern that continued trends in deforestation would spell loss of the ability of the forests to yield water needed to support health and sanitation of the growing communities.
-In 1887, E.D.M.
-Hooper of the Indian Forest Department was commissioned to do such an investigation.
-In his Report upon the Forests of St. Lucia he recommended that there be no more clearing of forest lands on Crown (government-owned) lands, and that boundaries of forested lands be clearly marked.
-He also recommended that a forest warden be appointed to manage the forest resources of the island.

-Taking on board recommendations from the Hooper report and to allay the threat deforestation posed to the most important water supply area to the city of Castries, in 1916 the colonial government declared some 1,393 hectares (3,442 acres) of the expansive forests between La Sorciere and Piton Flore (that were on Crown lands) as the Castries Waterworks Reserve in accordance with Section 4 of the Castries Water Supply Ordinance (Chapter 230) of 1901 relating to designating and protecting ‘Gathering Grounds‘ for water.
-In those days, small water intakes were established on select forest streams at Chassin and at Forestiere, that fed water to the city mainly via gravity.
-In 1946 the Forest, Soil and Water Conservation Ordinance (‘Act’ since 1983 amendment) was passed into law; the naming of the legislation underscoring the importance of the inseparable link between conserving water resources through the conservation of forests.
-In that same year, other forest reserve areas were established, specifically the Dennery Waterworks Reserve and the Quilesse Reserve.
+Taking on board recommendations from the Hooper report and to allay the threat deforestation posed to the most important water supply area to the city of Castries, in 1916 the colonial government declared some 1,393 hectares (3,442 acres) of the expansive forests between La Sorciere and Piton Flore (that were on Crown lands) as the Castries Waterworks Reserve, in accordance with Section 4 of the Castries Water Supply Ordinance (Chapter 230) of 1901 relating to designating and protecting ‘Gathering Grounds‘ for water.
+In those days, small water intakes were established on select forest streams at Des Chassin and at Forestiere, that fed water to the city mainly via gravity.

 Saint Lucia’s watersheds

-Saint Lucia’s 616 km2 landscape, has been divided into 37 main watersheds based on the geography of its river networks (Migeot, J. & Hadwen, 1984).
+Saint Lucia’s 616 km2 landscape, has been divided into 37 main watersheds based on the geography of its river networks (based on work of Migeot, J. & Hadwen, Saint Lucia Water Resources: Preliminary Assessment.
+Vols.
+1 & 2.
+Ministry of Agriculture, Castries, St. Lucia.
+1984).

 A watershed is an area of land that drains all the streams and rainfall to a common outlet such as the outflow of a reservoir, mouth of a bay, or any point along a stream channel.
 The word “watershed” is sometimes used interchangeably with drainage basin or catchment.
 Ridges and hills that separate two watersheds are called the drainage divide.
 Source: US Geological Survey.

-The size and the shape of the watershed depends on the terrain of the land, how the mountain ranges are arranged across the landscape; this in turn dictates how expansive the network of the river and its tributaries are within the watershed.
 Rivers like the Cul de Sac, Mabouya, Marquis, Roseau and Troumassee rivers have their ‘headwaters’ or sources (springs) within the deepest, high-elevation forested interior and have extensive networks of smaller streams that feed into the main river within relatively broad watershed areas.
 The fact that these rivers drain larger areas means that the flow volumes are higher than smaller rivers that drain smaller watershed areas.
-These larger rivers not only carry more water, but they also carry more natural sediments as the upper landscapes naturally erode under rainfall impact.
-During vary large storms the lower segments or ‘reaches’ of these rivers flood, spreading sediment over wide areas of the flood plain, gradually creating the characteristic flat valley floors that have come to support intensive cultivation.
+These larger rivers not only carry more water, but they also carry more natural sediments, as the upper landscapes naturally erode under rainfall impact.

 Click or tap on the map below for a detailed view

 The Marquis Watershed is the landscape that drains into the Marquis River and its network of tributaries.
 The Marquis Watershed is located in the northern part of the island where the Marquis River has its headwaters in the elevated ridges from La Sorciere standing at 652 metres westward to Piton Flore at 523 metres and toward the Forestriere area.
 The watershed (drainage basin) area is 3,059 hectares.
-The Marquus River eventually drains into the Atlantic Ocean at the Marquis Bay.
-The communities of Forestiere, Cacoa, Babonneau, Paix Bouche and Desbarras, along with the connecting road networks straddle the ridgelines or ‘watershed divides’, that separate the Marquis Watershed from the surrounding watersheds.
+The Marqius River eventually drains into the Atlantic Ocean at the Marquis Bay.

 Click or tap on the image below for a more detailed view